Movement of Society for Peace: During the civil war

-The MSP/Hamas protested the coup, but also clearly condemned the Islamist insurgency that ensued.
+The MSP protested the coup, but also clearly condemned the Islamist insurgency that ensued.
 The party remained committed to the political process, arguing in favor of peaceful reconciliation, an amnesty for Islamist fighters and a return to democracy, while criticizing both sides of the conflict.
 In 1995, Sheikh Nahnah participated in the presidential elections as main contender against the military-backed winning candidate, Liamine Zeroual.
 He finished second with 25.38% of the popular vote.

 In the 1997 parliamentary elections, the party gained 14.8% of the vote, finishing as the second-largest party in parliament., and subsequently joining the pro-Zeroual governing coalition under leadership of the RND.

 Presidential alliance under Bouteflika

 The party would later support Zeroual's successor as president from 1999, Abdelaziz Bouteflika.
 In the first parliamentary elections under Bouteflika, the MSP received 7% of the vote in the 2002 elections, gaining 38 members in the parliament.
 In the 2004 presidential elections, the party endorsed and were part of a coalition supporting the reelection of Bouteflika, and it has remained committed to the three-party "presidential coalition" (together with the secular FLN and the RND parties).
 As part of the presidential coalition, the party has argued for conservative values and the Islamization of society, as well as supported Bouteflika's projects to grant amnesty to former Islamist militants.

-In the 2007 parliamentary elections, the MSP again ran as a member of the presidential bloc, earning 9.64% of the popular vote and becoming the third-largest party of the parliament, with 52 members.
+In the 2007 parliamentary elections, the MSP again ran as a member of the presidential bloc, earning 10% of the popular vote and becoming the third-largest party of the parliament, with 51 seats.
 The party further supported constitutional changes in 2008, designed to allow President Bouteflika to run for a third term.
 Rather than launching its own candidate, it campaigned in favor of Bouteflika's candidacy in the 2009 presidential election.

 Green Algeria Alliance

-In 2012 it however turned to founding the Islamist coalition Green Algeria Alliance, together with Islah and Nahda.
+In 2012, it however turned to founding the Islamist coalition Green Algeria Alliance, together with Islah and Nahda.
 Jointly participating in the 2012 legislative election, the three Islamist parties had to suffer losses achieving only 6.22% of the popular vote and 49 seats.
 On 25 January 2014, the MSP announced to boycott the 2014 presidential election.

 The party did not participate in the 2019 presidential election.
 A former member of the party, former Tourism Minister Abdelkader Bengrina, started his own party, the el-Bina, and received 1.5 million votes, or 17.4%, on a turnout of 40%.